Click here to explore The Cult.

 SAM FIFE’S MOVE OF GOD CULT:

-Now, this was all going on when the United States was in a very tumultuous time, racial tensions were boiling and a lot of citizens were angry over the Vietnam War.
-By 1977, Sam Fife was reported in a California newspaper to have around 44,000 followers, a large following for the time.
+This was all going on when the United States was in a very tumultuous time, racial tensions were boiling and a lot of citizens were angry over the Vietnam War.
+By 1977, Fife’s group was reported in a California newspaper to have around 44,000 followers, after one of Fife’s ministers, Bill Grier, was arrested for performing exorcisms on high school children.
 Sam preached that he would never die and if he did, his death was an indication that the end of the world had arrived.
 It was reported to us cult members in 1979 that Sam Fife had been killed in a plane wreck in South America, and allegedly no one could ever find proof of this plane wreck.
-Here we sit, 36 years after his death, and the world hasn’t ended, so there went that theory.

 After Sam’s death, his teachings lived on through his understudy minister, Buddy Cobb, who revered Sam Fife and continued on with his teachings.
 Sam’s teachings are still referenced today by this cult.
 Buddy ran his ministry out of Florida and Bowens Mill, GA, which still exists as well.
 He travelled around to various compounds preaching and spent a lot of time in Delta Junction, at the cult I was on.
 Buddy is elderly and allegedly has Alzheimer’s but many, many abusers are still alive.
 So Buddy Cobb’s eventual death does not put an end to the existence of this very intricate and multi-layered cult.

 On January 3rd of 1972 three men named Donald McClain, Robert Crowell and Leanord Banassek purchased 128.5 acres of land from a man named Fred L. Zajac.
-Zajac owned land in other states, like Nevada, where Area 51 is, as well.
+Zajac owned land in other states, like Nevada.
 Before Zajac’s purchase of the Ware, Massachusetts property, there’s not a trail of who owned it prior.
-The record drops off to nothing.
-I did some research through the Ware Historical Society as well as a personal military friend.
-We came to a plausible conclusion that the deed to the land was most likely held by the Army Corps of Engineers and was possibly land that was a former secret military instillation.
-During the 60’s and 70’s, many secret military bases where Project Paperclip and MK Ultra were holding their experiments, were being privately sold since they were apparently of no more use to the government.
-However, they were not up for public auction, so there was an inside connection that had to be held by all of these parties to even know that the land was available for purchase.
+After research through the Ware Historical Society as well as a personal military friend there was a plausible possibility that the deed to the land was held by the Army Corps of Engineers.
+During the 60’s and 70’s, some military base land was being privately sold off, not up for public auction.

-Four months later on May 3rd, 1972, McClain, Crowell and Banassek sold the 128 acres of land to Sam Fife’s Mt.
+On May 3rd, 1972, McClain, Crowell and Banassek sold the 128 acres of land to Sam Fife’s Mt.
 Bether Bible Center for one dollar.
-Crowell is still connected with this cult, and as I understand it is a leader of one of the compounds or churches in the Midwest.
+Crowell is still connected with this cult, allegedly a leader of one of the compounds/churches in the Midwest.

-“Wilderness Blues” is a book by T.B.
-Botts that goes deeper into the actually living conditions on some the compounds.
+“Wilderness Blues” by T.B.
+Botts describes the actually living conditions on some the compounds.

 Move Forward is a non-profit dedicated to exposing this group and helping survivors.

-2005 there was a letter written to the Father Ministry addressing the methods and abuse, but it was never answered.
+2005 letter written to the Father Ministry addressing the methods and abuse, but it was never answered.
 Read it in its entirety.